Asafeldman/restaurant-webapp/README.md

 # AppFront - Locations API

-This is a Java-based RESTful API for managing location data.
+A Java-based RESTful API for managing restaurant location data.

 ## API Endpoints

 - `GET /api/locations` - Retrieve a list of all locations.
-- `GET /api/locations/{id}` - Retrieve details of a specific location by ID.
+- `GET /api/locations/{name}` - Retrieve details of a specific location by name.
 - `POST /api/locations/add` - Add a new location.
 - `POST /api/locations/update` - Update an existing location.
+- `POST /api/locations/addorupdate` - Add a new location or update an existing location.
-- `DELETE /api/locations/delete/{id}` - Delete a location by ID.
+- `DELETE /api/locations/delete/{name}` - Delete a location by ID.

 ## Build and Run